X-Lemon-X/StmEpic/docs/pages/geting_started.md

 sudo apt-get install -y cmake ninja-build clang ccache dfu-util stlink-tools python3-pip python3-venv
 ```

-2. Install StmCubeIDE you can install it from [official site](https://www.st.com/en/development-tools/stm32cubeide.html).
+2. Install the StmCubeIDE you can install it from [official site](https://www.st.com/en/development-tools/stm32cubeide.html).
-3. Install StmCubeMX you can install it from [official site](https://www.st.com/en/development-tools/stm32cubemx.html).
+3. Install the StmCubeMX you can install it from [official site](https://www.st.com/en/development-tools/stm32cubemx.html).
+4. Install the STM32CubeProgrammer you can install it from [official site](https://www.st.com/en/development-tools/stm32cubeprog.html).

 # How to add the library to your project